 Studying acupuncture in Houston is an exciting prospect for any future healthcare practitioner.
 The Business Journals’ On the Numbers analysis of U.S. Census Bureau data estimates the Houston-Sugar Land-Baytown area’s population at 6.22 million as of April 1, 2012, up 274,162 from 5.95 million a year earlier, making Houston now the fifth-largest metropolitan area in the nation.
 Clutch city, a nickname given to the city of Houston, is always on the move in terms of business, technology and culture.
-Besides being a mecca for the thriving petroleum industry, Houston is also home to one of the world’s best and largest medical conglomerates – The Texas Medical Center.
+Besides being a mecca for the thriving petroleum industry, Houston is also home to one of the world’s best and largest medical complex in the world – The Texas Medical Center.

 Houston isn’t just a great place to study acupuncture and oriental medicine.
 With a diverse population of over 6 million people, Houston also offers tremendous opportunities for future acupuncturists to excel in their practices.
 Because of the concentration of medical facilities in Houston, students seeking an acupuncture education have the opportunity to combine alternative medicine schooling with practical experience in traditional medical facilities.